Nurturing – It Takes A Village of Influencers

 Research indicates that approximately 73% of leads you capture are not yet ready to buy.
 So what do you do with that 73%?
 Nurture them, of course.
-Lead nurturing – engaging, educating and guiding potential buyers through the middle of the sales funnel – has become a point of difference between those companies that thrive and those that simply survive.
+Lead nurturing – engaging, educating and guiding buyers through the middle of the sales funnel – has become a point of difference.

 As a marketer, you cannot ignore data like this: